JacksonVirgo/mafiascum-modtools/CONTRIBUTING.md

 import $ from 'jquery';
 ```

-ReactJS is also available if you want to inject HTML into the page.
+ReactJS is also available if you want to inject HTML into the page, and don't wish to do this directly in jQuery/vanilla JS

 React must be in a `.tsx` file, and you must import React in every file you're using any react code.